-Why study Music?
+Why study Music Technology?

-- be able to study Music in much greater depth than you have at KS3. - develop a deeper understanding of a wide range of musical styles, genres and traditions from all over the world. - understand how to explain what you hear in music accurately, with reference to the subtleties in the rhythm, harmony and instrumentation. - increase awareness and confidence with software used to produce music in the modern popular music industry. - improve your instinct for how notes can be made to fit together to create a range of musical effects.
-This will give you more - build confidence for improvising and composing your own music.
+- be able to study Music in much greater depth than you have at KS3. - develop a deeper understanding of a wide range of musical styles, genres and traditions from all over the world. - understand how to explain what you hear in music accurately, with reference to the subtleties in the rhythm, harmony and instrumentation. - increase awareness and confidence with software used to produce music in the modern popular music industry.